Do you have an issue with foreclosure? Or do you need help avoiding it? What are your options?

 At least temporarily, you can stay at your home, and your home lender cannot collect the debt.
 If you think that your income will allow you to get back your property in the future, this method can be a good solution for you.
 While deciding on this step, be sure to seek assistance.

-How Can The U.S. Department of Housing and Urban Development (HUD) Help Me Avoid Foreclosure?
+How Can The U.S. Department of Housing and Urban Development (HUD) Can Help

 The HUD offers very low-cost or even free housing counseling in Oregon and other states.